Lifecycle hooks

 After payment coupon reversed

-Payment coupons can be reversed, changing their status from redeemed to reversed.
+Payment coupons can be reversed, changing their status from pending to reversed.

 After a payment coupon has been reversed, the payment coupon is passed to the afterPaymentCouponReversed function, together with the policy object.